What is 360 Degree Feedback – 360 Feedback ExplainedMicah2023-10-24T15:29:54+00:00

-It’s important to understand which features to look for when selecting a 360 degree feedback software tool.
+It’s important to understand which features to look for when selecting a 360 Degree Feedback Software platform.
 You shouldn’t have to spend weeks configuring software settings to run your 360 initiatives when you could automate the entire process.
-Here are some of the ways the intuitive DecisionWise 360 Software Platform helps save time.
+Here are some of the ways the intuitive Spectiv platform powered by DecisionWise helps save time.

 Participants can quickly build a rater list by entering the names and emails of their evaluators or choose from a pre-populated list of employees.
 HR team members can upload pre-populated lists.
 Customized FAQ options allow you to put important content at the fingertips of each rater.

 After the raters have been approved, the assessment will automatically be sent to the participant and all the selected raters.
 Reminders are sent to those who have not completed the assessment and the assessment will remain open until the chosen closing date.
 Override the closing date where necessary to include delayed raters.

 Dynamic online or PDF reports include simple-to-read reports with multiple modules that can be turned on or off.
 All standard reports include DecisionWise benchmark data.
 Create your own benchmarks with the easy norm tool, see gaps between rater groups, and include recommendations for improvement with the DecisionWise resource library.

-A 360 feedback assessment (sometimes referred to as a survey) contains a variety of questions that measure a series of competencies and behaviors most important to an organization or to an individual’s success.
+A 360 Feedback Assessment (sometimes referred to as a 360 Survey) contains a variety of questions that measure a series of competencies and behaviors most important to an organization or to an individual’s success.

 Leadership competencies are the foundation of an organization’s employee experience.
 Each organization has a unique culture that is built based on pro-social, pro-organizational behaviors/competencies.

 Competencies from the DecisionWise library may include: Results Orientation, Collaboration, Engaging Leadership, Communications, etc.

 Raters are asked to rate the participant on each competency by evaluating 4-5 behavior statements (i.e., behavior descriptors) using a standard survey scale (5-point or 7-point).
 360 feedback surveys typically include open-ended questions to collect qualitative feedback, as well.
 360 feedback surveys are often referred to as assessments since they help gauge an individual’s potential.
 A standard 360 feedback assessment will take between 8-15 minutes to complete depending on length.